google-site-verification=5gMskG14jJ1Px6qePg-Rvs4izwofUqvaiVDCUi3-1w4

 Choose Joy Drawing

-If you prefer using praise that is more well-rounded and thorough you can say:
+If you prefer using praise that is more well-rounded and thorough, you can say:

 “Thank you for doing such a good job listening.”

-6. Eat Right
+2. Eat Right

-Food is another foundation for a child’s proper growth.
-Sugar is bad - we all know that.
 But do we know why?
 Sugar causes mood disorder-like behavior in kids.
 Sugar can disrupt sleep patterns.
-And excessive use of sugar can lead to obesity.
-Obesity makes kids miserable!
-It is disruptive to their social incorporation at school, their self-esteem, and their sense of control over their lives.
+Excessive use of sugar can lead to obesity.

-5. Give Them Some Control - thru Choice
+3. Give Them Some Control - thru Choice

 Kids are told what to do and how to do it all day long, every single day.
 At a certain point, some kids become frustrated and feel they are being controlled.
 These kids may begin to act out, act in defying ways, and rebel.

 The worst-case scenario is that a child may become physical with you because they don’t know any other way to create control in their life.
-Kids need choices.
-“Yes” and “No” choices may be easy to present but they aren’t preferred in every situation.
-They encourage passive decision-making.

 Offer kids a sense of control by offering 3 positive choices, all of which you would be happy about.

-Engage children in the process.
-Instead of saying “do you want fruit?”
+Instead of saying, “Do you want fruit?”
 Ask your kid if they want an apple, an orange, or a pear.
-This creates involvement and ownership of their decision while still offering you the opportunity to provide direction.
+This creates involvement and ownership of their decision while allowing you to provide direction.

 Let’s say it is time to do chores.
 Remember, we need to keep things positive.
-Instead of saying “Did you feed the cat?” ask them “did you want to feed the cat today, make your bed, or help with dishes?”
+Instead of saying, “Did you feed the cat?” ask them, “Did you want to feed the cat today, make your bed, or help with dishes?”

 Packaging menial tasks or requests in a positive system of choice formulates children’s minds to reflect positively on the contributions they have chosen to make.
-Positivity is one of the foundations of happiness.

 4. Create a Reward System

-Word to the wise, never ever take away stickers or rocks.
+Word to the wise: never take away stickers or rocks.
 This will defeat the encouragement and reward you are working towards.
-You may teach your child that any positive action is cross-canceled by a simple mistake.

 This creates the mentality of defeat and contradicts the intended purpose of this reward system - ultimately lowering their self-esteem and their belief in the good they can create in their life.
+Contact The Elite Nanny Team for your return to happiness!

-Next week we will follow up with Part 2 of 2!
+Next week, we will follow up with Part 2 of 2!
 Stay tuned!

 bottom of page